eaton-lab/fundamentals/docs/class-phylogeny.md

 - However, coalescent models have another relevant parameter, Tau, which the length of the model interval.
-- If the interval is less than 4N generations in length, then it is expected that many samples will not yet have coalesced at the top of it.
+- If the interval is less than 4N generations in length, then it is expected that many samples will not have yet coalesced by the time they reach the top of the population interval.
+At this point, we must also model what happens in the ancestral population, which may have a different Ne, or may contain addition gene copies.

-### Homology,
-Evolutionary relationships are evident in patterns of **homology** -- characters that are shared among taxa and which were inherited from a common ancestor.

-The grouping of organisms based on shared derived characters was in practice since even before Darwin.

-However, it is important within an evolutionary context to consider whether a shared trait is derived in the group that shares it, versus whether it is ancestral, and the taxa that do not share it may have a derived state.

-Synapomorphy versus plesiomorphy.

-### Monophyly, clade, MRCA
-...

-### Homoplasy
-The repeated evolution of a character state.
-Homoplasy can occur when the rate of evolution of a character is high, or if there are few character states that it can transition between.
-In either case, if too many transitions occur back and forth between states, it is difficult to ...
+- See Notebook 5 on demographic models and species trees.

 ### Incomplete Lineage Sorting (ILS)